diannemurphy/diannemurphy.github.io/_posts/2018-03-22-anima-mundi.markdown

 ---

-Woman creates and instinctually protects via heightened awareness
+Mother Earth/Woman creates and instinctually protects via heightened awareness: mother as primed guardian challenges you to test her.
+She stares out from within the temenos surrounded by images of fertility and love, safe within an encircling symbol of the goddess.